hhanif/Product-Catalog/README.md

 This a barebones React web-application using Node and Express.js to create the API endpoints.
 To use this:

-1. Open up my-app which is the server-side code in server.js.
+1. Open up backend which is the server-side code in server.js.
 To run this,
 First: Use command: "npm install" to install all node modules / dependencies.

 Then, use the command: node server.js